luisyamagata/Courier-Zero-Point-Zero-A-Delivery-LifeSim-RPG/README.md

     The Courier is one of two protagonists throughout the main Fallout series to not begin their adventure by leaving a Vault.
 The other protagonist is the Chosen One from Fallout 2.
     As mentioned by Father Elijah on his radio frequency in Dead Money, the Courier carries Collar 21, assuming the Courier had stolen a Pip-Boy from a Vault 21 dweller.[28][29]

-Appearances

-The Courier is the player character of Fallout: New Vegas.
-They are also mentioned in the graphic novel, All Roads.
-Behind the Scenes

     Originally, players would have been able to select from three different playable races for the Courier during Character Creation.
 Obsidian had planned to include both ghouls and super mutants, however, Bethesda strongly advised against doing so on the basis that armor and weapons would need to be reworked for each race.
 Obsidian followed Bethesda's advice and left the Courier human.[Pub 1]
     The Courier is the Joker in the deck of Vault Playing Cards included with the Collector's Edition of Fallout: New Vegas.
     Josh Sawyer stated that the developers had "intentionally left the Courier's origins and the exact nature of the initial transaction vague" except that they had carried their "delivery from southern NCR, toward the Hub."[Dev 1]